arpan-pal/Toric_via_symmetry/README.md

 ```

 ### Note:
 The complexity of our code is not very good at the moment.
-The time taken grows very fast as the number of variables grow fast.
+The time taken grows very fast as the number of variables grow.
 The ```symmalg``` function may take very long to finish.
 In many cases there is room for improvement, and in one of our example we take advantage of that.
-Please see `ToricIdeal_9x9_conjecture_disproved.ipynb` and may try to optimize your computation as there, in case you find you code is taking too long to run the ```symmalg``` function.
+Please see `ToricIdeal_9x9_conjecture_disproved.ipynb`.
+One may try to optimize their computation as there, in case they find their code is taking too long to run the ```symmalg``` function.